 The 120Hz AMOLED display on the OnePlus 8T is a delight to use — and AOD is a great new addition.

 The other big change with the OnePlus 8T is that always-on display is finally available.
-This isn't limited to just the OnePlus 8T and will be rolling out to all OnePlus devices set to receive the OxygenOS 11 update, but the OnePlus 8T gets the feature out of the box.
+This isn't limited to just the OnePlus 8T and is now available to all OnePlus devices running OxygenOS 11 update, but the OnePlus 8T gets the feature out of the box.